Overview

 If you are already holding crypto, the process follows these steps.

-If you use an exchange, confirm the DOGE withdrawal route before depositing crypto.
-If you use a decentralized route, confirm whether you are buying native DOGE or a wrapped token that represents DOGE on another chain.
+Before placing the trade, confirm the DOGE withdrawal route.
+On an exchange, verify that native DOGE withdrawals are supported.
+On a decentralized exchange, confirm whether you are buying native DOGE or a wrapped token that represents DOGE on another chain.
+Wrapped DOGE cannot be sent to a standard Dogecoin address.

 How To Check If You Can Buy Dogecoin In Your Country